rgscherf/tpivot/README.md

 - `Values`: The aggreate function(s) that will be calculated for every `Row`/`Column` intersection of the pivot table.
 - `Filters`: Only records meeting these requirements will be included in the pivot query.

 `make_pivot_query()` parses the query object and returns an SQL string.
-You may wish to execute the query using `Datastore->process_query()`, especially if you also plan to use the jQuery-based pivot explorer. `process_query()` returns additional metadata used by the explorer, for example in case of SQL errors.
+You may wish to execute the query using `Datasource->process_query()`, especially if you also plan to use the jQuery-based pivot explorer. `process_query()` returns additional metadata used by the explorer, for example in case of SQL errors.

 ### Queries